 Blackened Yellowfin Tuna

 Blackened tuna is seared with a bold blend of Cajun spices, creating a crispy, flavorful crust while keeping the inside tender.
-It's perfect for a quick, healthy meal with a burst of spice and zest.
+It's perfect for a quick, healthy meal with a burst of spice.

 Stone Crab Claws with Mustard Sauce